Media Information

 Accreditation Requests

-Requests for media accreditation must be submitted via an application form provided by the F1 Academy Media & Communications team.
+Requests for media accreditation must be submitted via an application form provided by the F1 ACADEMY Media & Communications team.
 The form can be requested by emailing media@f1academy.com.

 Requests are only complete when the form has been returned correctly with a passport-style photo ID attached in JPEG, JPG or PNG format.